dtcxzyw/llvm-apr-benchmark/README.md

   messages.append(construct_user_prompt_from_feedback(log))
 ```

-I have drafted a poor [baseline](./examples/baseline.py) which is powered by DeepSeek-V3.
+I have drafted a poor [baseline](./examples/baseline.py) which is powered by (DeepSeek-V3)[https://www.deepseek.com].
 This baseline implementation is only for reference purposes since I am neither an expert in LLM nor APR.

 ### Rules

 To claim that your APR tool successfully fixes a bug, please obey the following rules:
 + Knowledge allowed to use:
-  + Any static content/dynamic feedback provided by lab_env.Environment
+  + Any static content/ dynamic feedback provided by `lab_env.Environment`
   + Any content in the LLVM source tree before the base commit
   + Large language model trained with dataset before the knowledge cutoff date
   + Any other content on the web created before the knowledge cutoff date